California Penal Code 422 PC: Criminal Threats Law & Legal Defenses

 -

-The Threat was Willful: You intentionally made a statement threatening to commit a crime resulting in death or great bodily injury.
+Willful Threat: The defendant intentionally made a statement threatening to commit a crime that would result in death or Great Bodily Injury (GBI).

 -

-Specific Communication: The threat was made verbally, in writing, or via electronic communication (text, email, or social media).
+Specific Communication: The threat was communicated verbally, in writing, or via electronic channels (such as text messages, emails, or social media).

 -

-Intent of Threat: You intended for the statement to be taken as a threat, even if you never actually intended to carry it out.
+Intent to Intimidate: The defendant intended for the statement to be understood as a threat, even if they had no actual intent to carry it out.

 -

-Immediate & Specific: Under the circumstances, the threat was so unconditional and specific that it conveyed an immediate prospect of execution.
+Unequivocal and Immediate: Under the specific circumstances, the threat was so unconditional, clear, and specific that it conveyed an immediate prospect of execution to the victim.

 -